GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step11/Tutorial.rst

 For the drained wellbore problem, the pore pressure variation is omitted and can be subtracted from the analysis.
 Therefore, we just need to define a solid mechanics solver, which is called ``mechanicsSolver``.
 This solid mechanics solver (see :ref:`SolidMechanicsLagrangianFEM`) is based on the small strain Lagrangian finite element formulation.
-The problem is run as ``QuasiStatic`` without considering the inertial.
+The problem is run as ``QuasiStatic`` without considering inertial effects.
 The computational domain is discretized by ``FE1``, which is defined in the ``NumericalMethods`` section.
 The material is named as ``rock``, whose mechanical properties are specified in the ``Constitutive`` section.